rdtsc/codeeval-problem-statements/readme.md

 # CodeEval Problem Statements

 As of 2018-02-12, [CodeEval][ce] has ceased operations.
-At the time of this writing, the challenge problem statements are no longer publicly accessible.
-This repository mirrors the problem statements for all 239* interactive challenges that once lived on the platform.
+This (unofficial) repository mirrors the problem statements for all 239* interactive challenges that once lived on the platform.

 <sup>* Challenge #127 ("Code Plagiarism") is not included because no points
-were awarded for it by the online judge.</sup>
+were awarded for it by the online evaluation system.</sup>

 ## Easy (35 points)